Pixel Installation

 Tracking Events

-Track custom events with the Adverfly Pixel
+Track events and conversions with the Adverfly Pixel

 advPxl("event", "add_to_cart");